sozercan/acs-mount-managed-disk/README.md

-This script automatically partitions, formats, mounts (to `/mnt/data1/`, `/mnt/data2/` etc) and adds to `/etc/fstab` any attached managed disks .
+This script automatically partitions, formats, mounts (to `/mnt/data1/`, `/mnt/data2/` etc) and adds to `/etc/fstab` any attached managed disks in every agent node.
 All credits to [trentmswanson](https://gist.github.com/trentmswanson/9c22bb71182e982bd36f) for `autopart.sh`

 Usage:
 * Copy ssh key into master node